 A Repair for Clocks affected by Polarity Issues

-The fix that we are suggesting here should only be attempted if you are sure you have followed the other steps on the previous FAQ page.
-This 'polarity' issue has affected perhaps only 3 clocks in the recently assembled batch so please do consider carefully that you have reviewed all other solutions.
+The fix that we are suggesting here should only be attempted after speaking to Bramwell Brown via phone or email.
+This 'polarity' issue has affected perhaps only 3 - 5 clocks in the batch assembled prior to Christmas 2016 so please do consider carefully that you have reviewed all other solutions.

-We understand that you may not be comfortable in attempting a repair yourself (however simple) and, if this is the case, we will be on hand to arrange the repair for you as soon as we are able in the New Year.
+We understand that you may not be comfortable in attempting a repair yourself (however simple) and, if this is the case, we will be on hand to arrange the repair for you as soon as we are able.